-The Leadership and Learning Plan (LLP), formerly known as the Individual Development Plan (IDP), will be explained in detail during orientation.
+The Leadership and Learning Plan (LLP) will be explained in detail during orientation.
 After orientation, and in most cases after the LLP is fairly well developed, a second faculty member will be selected to work with the advisor, forming the participant's Program Team.
-This team, along with the Leadership and Learning Group (LLG)-formerly known as the regional group-will work with the participant throughout the development and approval of the LLP and portfolio.
+This team, along with the Leadership and Learning Group (LLG) will work with the participant throughout the development and approval of the LLP and portfolio.
 When the participant is advanced to candidacy, a third member will be selected by the Program Team in consultation with the participant, advisor, and the program coordinator.
 This additional member of the team will take part in the portfolio presentation and may be from the School of Education faculty, a graduate of the Leadership program, or a recognized expert in the participant's profession.